-The Peartree in the Students’ Union is a great place to go if you want to a have a few drinks with friends without leaving campus.
+The Hangar in the Students’ Union is a great place to go if you want to a have a few drinks with friends without leaving campus.

-From 6pm onwards, the Peartree plays music in a relaxed and fun atmosphere meaning you can do anything from sit around chatting with a few drinks to playing pool.
+From 6pm onwards, the Hangar plays music in a relaxed and fun atmosphere meaning you can do anything from sit around chatting with a few drinks to playing pool.

 The bar on the first floor offers students a discount card whereby you choose which drink you wish to receive a discount on for the rest of the year, for example Archers and Lemonade.

-On Tuesdays you can participate in a casual quiz held in the Peartree with a group of friends for the chance to win prizes such as a selection of chocolates and sweets.
+On Tuesdays you can participate in a casual quiz held in the Hangar with a group of friends for the chance to win prizes such as a selection of chocolates and sweets.

 During my first year, I found the quizzes a great way to get to know my new flatmates, even if we did do terribly!

 On Fridays you can let your hair down and join in with the karaoke night if you’re feeling brave!